gifale95/BERG/source/tutorials/Quickstart.rst

 Quickstart
 =========================================

 This tutorial will walk you through the fundamental functionality of NEST.
+You can also execute this `tutorial on Google Colab <https://colab.research.google.com/drive/1JS4um1eS4Ml983lUNQgEw4544_Lc5Qn0>`_.
+For additional tutorials, check out the `Tutorial section in the NEST Repository <https://github.com/gifale95/NEST>`_.

 Initialization
 -----------